 If you have an IP system, this checklist will help you secure your camera system.

 - Find which cameras are on your network are vulnerable: You can download a tool from the camera manufacturer’s website.
-Alternately, we have developed a handy tool that can check your cameras for the the most commonly used/default passwords to see if they are vulnerable to being hacked.
-Download the free tool here.
+Alternately, we have developed a handy tool that can check your cameras for the most commonly used/default passwords to see if they are vulnerable to being hacked.
+Download the free IP camera tool here.